savannahlongoria/mangrove-project/README.md

 # threats2mangroves-usingML
-Combining satellite imagery and machine learning to predict poverty
+Combining satellite imagery and machine learning to predict threats to Mangroves